KhalilGhanem/reading-notes/code301/Class09.md

 ## Node JS Tutorial for Beginners #6 - Modules and require()
 1. What is a module?

+    A javaScript file witch have A set of functions.

 2. What does the word ‘require’ do?

+    Import modules.

 3. How do we bring another module into the file the we are working in?

+    We use require.

 4. What do we have to do to make a module available?

+    We need to export the data that we want to use from the module.